What You Need To Know About Your Surgery Recovery

 AVOID SUN EXPOSURE

-It’s important to avoid exposure to the sun as it can damage your skin and increase scar tissue.
+It’s important to avoid sun exposure to your wounds as it can damage your skin and increase scar tissue.
+Especially face surgery clients.

-Wear sunblock and covered clothing to protect your healing skin against harmful UV rays.
+Wear protective clothing to protect your healing skin against harmful UV rays.

 Getting moving is important to your recovery but ONLY when your Surgeon advises that it’s safe to do so.

-Depending on your procedure, light walking can generally commence 2 weeks post surgery.
-In most cases, normal exercise can be reintroduced 8 to 12 weeks after your procedure.
-The length of your recovery may vary depending on the complexity of your procedure and, as with all aspects of your recovery, your Surgeon will provide you with tailored advice.
+Depending on your surgery, light walking can generally commence 2 weeks post surgery.
+In most cases, normal exercise can be reintroduced 8 to 12 weeks post surgery.
+The length of your recovery may vary depending on the complexity of your surgery and, as with all aspects of your recovery, your Surgeon will provide you with post surgery instructions.